Thailand and Montenegro added to the red list

 Changes come into effect at 4am on 30 August

-Thailand and Montenegro have been downgraded from amber to red in the latest reshuffle of the Scottish government’s traffic light lists for international travel.
+Thailand and Montenegro have been downgraded from amber to red in the latest reshuffle of the UK’s traffic light lists for international travel.

-It’s expected the UK government’s own updated red, amber and green list changes will mirror those announced by Scotland.
+The UK government announced the changes during the latest tri-weekly review, which took place on 26 August.

 The changes will come into effect in at 4am on 30 August.